kevinta893/minecraft-ubuntu-installer/README.md

-# minecraft-ubuntu-installer
+# Minecraft Unbuntu Installer

 Want to spin up a Minecraft server with automated backups to Amazon AWS?
 Sure heck you can.
-I made this script to help spin up an instance of Minecraft on McMyAdmin.
+I made this script to help spin up an instance of Minecraft on McMyAdmin and used AWS S3/Glacier as cheap offsite backup.
 I recommend using Ubuntu Trusty or Xenial as these are what I test the scripts against.

 Note: Script is still under developement